SkygearIO/features/features/384-k8s-access/index.md

 skycli uses `kubectl config` to write the credentials into kubeconfig.

 Behind the scene, a service account is created per developer per app if not exists.
-A role binding is created to bind the above role to the service account.
+A RoleBinding is created to bind the above role to the service account.

 The service account is deleted when it is explicitly deleted by the developer with skycli or when the developer is removed from the collaborators.